Bernard Besman: Career

 The Sensation label issued its last records in late 1950.
-After the success of “Boogie Chillen”, Besman continued to record Hooker, including "I'm in the Mood", his second R&B number one hit in 1951, on which Hooker performed with second guitarist Eddie Kirkland, and Besman double-tracked Hooker’s vocals and guitar.
+After the success of £Boogie Chillen£, Besman continued to record Hooker, including "I'm in the Mood", his second R&B number one hit in 1951, on which Hooker performed with second guitarist Eddie Kirkland, and Besman double-tracked Hooker's vocals and guitar.

 In 1952, Besman was diagnosed with a serious illness, sold his share in the Sensation label, and moved to Los Angeles.
 After he recovered, he was involved in his cousin's business, marketing painting by numbers kits.
 Besman retained links with John Lee Hooker, and in 1961 produced a self-titled album by Hooker in Culver City, California.
 He also remained in the children's toy business, and in the early 1970s held the franchise for Bozo the Clown merchandise.

-In the early 70s, Besman began to license many of his unreleased John Lee Hooker recordings to various labels including Specialty Records, United Artists and the small Greene Bottle label.
-He later sold the remainder of his tapes and acetates to Ace records in the early 90s.
+In the early 1970s, Besman began to license many of his unreleased John Lee Hooker recordings to various labels including Specialty Records, United Artists and the small Greene Bottle label.
+He later sold the remainder of his tapes and acetates to Ace Records in the early 1990s.

-Besman died in Los Angeles in 2003, aged 90.
+In 1992, Besman filed a lawsuit against the members of ZZ Top, alleging that their 1973 song "La Grange" infringed on "Boogie Chillen'" by John Lee Hooker.
+A federal judge dismissed the case in 1995.

 All of Hooker's recordings with Besman on Sensation Records between 1948 and 1952 (not including the material issued on United Artists and Greene Bottle), remastered and including some alternate and unedited takes not previously issued, were released as a box set by Ace Records in 2020.

+Personal life

+Besman died in Los Angeles on January 10, 2003, aged 90.